MicrosoftDocs/windows-dev-docs/hub/apps/desktop/choose-your-platform.md

 ## Use the Windows UI Library with Windows apps

 To supplement the main Windows app platforms, you can also use the [Windows UI Library (WinUI)](../winui/index.md) in your apps.
 WinUI started as a toolkit that provides new and updated versions of WinRT controls for UWP apps that target down-level versions of Windows 10.
-As of WinUI 3 (still in preview), WinUI is growing in scope to become the premier native user interface (UI) framework for Windows 10 apps across UWP, .NET, and Win32 app platforms.
+As of WinUI 3, WinUI is growing in scope to become the premier native user interface (UI) framework for Windows 10 apps across UWP, .NET, and Win32 app platforms.

 You can use WinUI in the following ways in Windows apps.